 For example, if you are writing about something that is a trend, you do not want the trend to be over before you release your book.
-By then, the number of readers will be on the decline.
+By then, the number of readers will be far less.
 Thus, you cannot assume that you have all the time to write your book.
 You do not.

 To keep your book fresh and relevant, you must get it out as quickly as possible.
 But, this is not to say that you should rush your book.
 Do your best to make your ideas clear.

 Take the time that you need but don’t procrastinate because then the drive to complete this book will wear off.
-You have a reader out there that needs the information contained in your book.
+You have a readers out there that need your book.